ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 ### Step 1: Check Initial RAM Balance

 Start by checking the initial RAM balance of your account to understand how much RAM you currently have.
-Navigate to the Ultra Blockchain Explorer at [https://explorer.testnet.ultra.io](https://explorer.testnet.ultra.io) and enter your account name (`1aa2aa3aa4in`) to view your RAM usage (86 KB).
+Navigate to the Ultra Blockchain Explorer at [https://explorer.testnet.ultra.io](https://explorer.testnet.ultra.io) and enter your account name (e.g. `1aa2aa3aa4in`) to view your RAM usage (e.g. 86 KB).

 ![](./images/buyram-initial-ram-balance.png)